Start the Healing: Background

-Like was done with You'll Never Find Me, the lead single from their prior album, the release of this single came alongside the revealing of the album cover, the album's release date and its track listing, revealing Start the Healing to again be the third track on the album.
+Just like as was done with "You'll Never Find Me", the lead single from their prior album, the release of this single came alongside the revealing of the album cover for Requiem, the album's release date and its track listing, revealing "Start the Healing" to be the third track on the album.

 Music video

-The music video for Start the Healing was directed by Tim Saccenti, known for his work with Run the Jewels, Flying Lotus and Depeche Mode.
+The music video for "Start the Healing" was directed by Tim Saccenti, known for his work with Run the Jewels, Flying Lotus and Depeche Mode.
 3D artist Anthony Ciannamea also assisted with visuals.
 The music video was leaked a day ahead of its intended release, revealing Fieldy's absence from the video.
 It amassed over 500,000 views within the first 24 hours of its official release.

 Featuring scenes described as "ethereal" and "otherworldly", the music video is largely influenced by surrealism and body horror.
 The band is seen playing throughout, among the presence of humanoid entities, mutating beasts, and what appear to be aliens.